philthompson10/pyqtdeploy/doc/sysroot.rst

             :option:`--verbose <pyqtdeploy-sysroot --verbose>` option was
             specified.

-    .. py:method:: extract_version_nr(name)
+    .. py:method:: extract_version(name)

-        An encoded version number is extracted from the name of file or directory based on common naming standards.
+        A :py:class:`VersionNumber` object is returned for the version number extracted from the name of file or directory.

         :param str name: is the name of the file or directory.
-        :return: the encoded version number.
+        :return: the :py:class:`VersionNumber` object.

     .. py:method:: find_component(name, required=True)